jaraco/jaraco.vcs/README.txt

 Versioning Parameters
 ~~~~~~~~~~~~~~~~~~~~~

-It's also possible to pass keyword parameters to use_hg_version to
+It's also possible to pass keyword parameters to use_vcs_version to
 tweak how it generates version numbers.
 To pass parameters, instead of
 setting `use_hg_version = True`, set it to a non-empty dictionary with
 one or more of the following parameters: